cbartram/plex-music-sync/README.md

 `helm upgrade plex ./manifests/plex -f ./manifests/plex/values.yaml -n plex`

+## Adding Music

+Music is stored on the PVC attached to the plex server under the `/music` directory.
+Music within Plex needs to be organized in the following format:

+- `Artist/Album/Song.mp3`

+To add Music it's recommended to use the [SpotDL tool](https://github.com/spotDL/spotify-downloader) to download songs and playlists from
+Spotify to a directory on your local device.
+These will be the raw MP3 files for the songs, however, they also contain the required metadata to refine the music into the Plex required format.

+Run the `reformat_music.ps1` powershell script to convert the raw MP3 files into the required directory structure.
+The script is safe to run on a target directory which already has files. i.e. You added music previously and are appending additional songs in plex format to the same directory.

+Once you have the songs in Plex format upload them to the PVC using:

+`kubectl cp <local-dir> <plex-server-pod>:/music`

+You can check the status of the music transfer with:

+`keti <plex-pod> -- ls /music`

+> :warning: Note: the previous command will take a **long** time to complete as it tar's the file copies it and untar's in at the destination
+> expect it to take an hour or two if you have 2000+ songs to copy.
+It gives no indication of progress or time till completion.

 ## Claim Code

 Within the plex server there is a claim code which needs to be refreshed when the server goes offline.
 The code expires